iamraviprakash/order-management/README.md

 ## Grocery Orders Dashboard

 ### Introduction
-This is single page application developed using React for listing and searching groceries orders
+This is single page application developed using React for listing and searching groceries orders.

+### Task Overview
+The aim is to show the orders list on a dashboard in a comprehensive way so that the user doesn't get overwhelmed with the amount of the data as well as application performance should also be good.

+#### Pain points and Solution
+  * **More than 100 rows of data are available to render:** This can be solved by using pagination.
+Show only some amount (around 10-15 orders) of data per page.
+It eventually leads to faster rendering.
+  * **Grocery items listing:** List of items can be more than 3 or 4(probably in some other dataset).
+In that case, hide the rest of the data and display it in a dialog box.
+It improves the UI visibility and content readability.

 ### Tech Stack
 * Material UI: Core & Icons